 One of the ways to make a change in your life is to use your time wisely.
 We can’t get more time but we can use the time we have to its maximum.
-Your lunch break is one way to use be more productive.
+Effectively using time during your lunch break is one way to be more productive.
 Here are 10 things to do during your lunch break.

 1. Work toward your dream job

 If you take that forty minutes a day, by the end of the week it is two hundred minutes of solid time working toward your goals.

 If you are a runner, run before your meal.
 If walking does it, include it at any point before or after.
 If you want to work on killer abs, do your crunches before you release yourself to eat for the day.
 Pick one routine and focus on it, and when you have done it every day and are happy with the results; you’ll be proud of the use of your time.

 Meditating is good for the mind and body.
 It can help achieve a level of focus that is healthy and it combats anxiety or depression.
 Spending that moment at lunchtime to clear your brain is a lot like restarting your computer after it gets a deep defragment.
 It clears the mind and allows you to deal with issues easier.
 It’s a healthy habit to practice every day.